emresandikci/react-typescript-cypress-example/README.md

 ## ENVIRONMENT VARIABLES

-Please add **`.env`** file and add below environment key and variable as API URL
+Please create the **`.env`** file and add below environment key and a variable which shared with you as an API URL

 ```
 REACT_APP_API_BASE_URL=
 ```

-after add the above environment key and variable, run below script to start development and server.
+after add the above environment key and variable that shared with you, run below script to start development and server.

 # Available Scripts to run development server